libbyschuknight/tid_til/testing/testing.md

 Needed to use `Time.utc(2016, 8, 1, 14, 34, 56)`, otherwise was failing on Travis due to different timezones.

+Also see # August Mistakes & Improvements - Testing with Time

 #### Using Doubles

 ```ruby